Melissa Rosenberg: Career

 In August 2018, it was reported that Rosenberg had signed a deal with Warner Bros.
 Television and would leave Jessica Jones after season 3.
 In February 2019, Netflix announced it was cancelling the show after three seasons.

 Personal life

 Rosenberg's mother died when Rosenberg was a teenager, after her father had remarried to Lynn MacCuish; he later married again to fellow therapist Beverly Kitaen-Morse.
-She has an older sister, Andrea (born 1960), younger brother and sister Erik and K. C. (twins, born 1963), and a younger half-sister, Mariya (born 1981), by her father's second wife.
+She has an older sister, Andrea (b.
+1960), younger fraternal boy-girl twin brother and sister Erik and K.C. (b.
+1963), and a younger half-sister, Mariya (b.
+1981), by her father's second wife.

 Rosenberg lives in Los Angeles with her husband Lev L. Spiro, a television director.
 She joked that "At our wedding, half the attendees were shrinks, the other half, their clients," after explaining that "My sister is a dance therapist; my other sister is in graduate school to become a therapist.
 My husband's parents are both shrinks.
 His uncle, two aunts and sister are shrinks."